OzzyHelix/virtio-guide/README.md

 #### Getting Looking Glass working
 a link to the aur package for looking glasss is [here](https://aur.archlinux.org/packages/looking-glass). and a link to the Windows installer for the guest is [here](https://looking-glass.io/downloads). installing looking glass on the Windows guest will install the IVSHMEM Drivers needed for looking glass to work

+#### Scream Audio
+Scream is a network based sound device driver for Windows on Linux there is a client that you can run from the command line and you can install the driver in Windows which can be found [here](https://github.com/duncanthrax/scream).
+I recommend setting up a network bridge in Linux so you can do the command `scream -i <bridge_network>` and you should be able to get audio over a bridge network that runs internal to the system